Booking Fees – First of a Three-part Series

 Transient Occupancy Tax must be charged and tracked separately from the stated room rate.

-Sea Ranch Association Assessment
+Sea Ranch Association Assessment of 3.5%

 The Sea Ranch Association is the nonprofit membership corporation of the properties located in The Sea Ranch.
 The Association seeks to meet the increasing and highly sophisticated recreational demands of this unique region for the full enjoyment of its historical traditions and natural environment.
 In order to maintain The Sea Ranch’s common grounds, its recreational facilities, its extensive system of trails a Home Owners’ Association fee is collected.